ExpediaGroup/graphql-kotlin/plugins/client/graphql-kotlin-client-generator/README.md

 ## Code Generation Limitations

 * Only a single operation per GraphQL query file is supported.
+To avoid duplication of return types, a shared fragments file can be used.
 * Subscriptions are currently NOT supported.